Drone Operator Services

 Licensed Chinese aerial cinematography under CAAC and UTMISS

-Aerial filming in China is regulated jointly by CAAC, MIIT for spectrum allocation, the UTMISS national drone management system, and NRTA for pre-approval of any commercial broadcast use, with the Ministry of National Defence and provincial public security bureaux layering extra permit requirements on top.
-The operating ceiling is 120 metres, no-fly zones extend around every active airport (10-kilometre radius), every military installation, and across permanent restricted overlays in Beijing's central district, the Forbidden City, Tiananmen Square, Zhongnanhai, all of Tibet and Xinjiang outside designated tourist corridors, and the South China Sea coastline.
+Aerial filming in China is regulated by several bodies at once.
+CAAC leads, MIIT allocates the radio range, the UTMISS national drone management system tracks each craft, and NRTA pre-approves any commercial broadcast use.
+On top of that, the Ministry of National Defence and provincial public security bureaux add their own permit needs.
+The ceiling is 120 metres.
+No-fly zones ring each active airport (10-kilometre radius) and each military installation.
+Permanent off-limits overlays also cover Beijing's central district, the Forbidden City, Tiananmen Square, and Zhongnanhai, all of Tibet and Xinjiang outside set tourist corridors, and the South China Sea coastline.

-Here is how this works in practice.
-Chinese operators register every craft over 250 grams through the CAAC UTMISS portal under a verified Chinese phone number, file flight plans against the national airspace system, and budget at least five to ten business days for CAAC Specific-category authorisation when the shot exits the Open A1/A3 envelope.
-Urban centres in Beijing, Shanghai, and Shenzhen need public security bureau and local government coordination, plus municipal sign-off from the district authority.
-The drone teams in our network hold the CAAC professional pilot certificate and book every needed permit before the production van leaves the rental house.
+Chinese operators register each craft over 250 grams through the CAAC UTMISS portal, using a verified Chinese phone number.
+They file flight plans against the national airspace system.
+When a shot leaves the Open A1/A3 envelope, they budget at least five to ten business days for CAAC Specific-category authorisation.
+Urban centres in Beijing, Shanghai, and Shenzhen need public security bureau and local government planning, plus city sign-off from the district authority.
+The drone teams in our network hold the CAAC pro pilot certificate and book each permit before the production van leaves the rental house.

-Selection is driven by what the shot list actually asks for.
-Heavy-lift cinema drones flying ARRI Mini LF or RED V-Raptor packages on Ronin 4D or Freefly Movi heads suit feature setting work over the Yunnan terraced fields, the Guilin karst landscape, the Yellow Mountains, or the coastline around Xiamen.
-Compact platforms like the DJI Inspire 3 and Mavic 3 Cine — both designed and manufactured in Shenzhen — cover commercial and documentary work in tighter Shanghai and Guangzhou districts where airspace and crowd density preclude larger rigs, and the Shenzhen DJI campus itself feeds a pool of factory-trained operators unmatched anywhere in the world.
+Selection comes down to what the shot list actually asks for.
+Heavy-lift cinema drones fly ARRI Mini LF or RED V-Raptor packages on Ronin 4D or Freefly Movi heads.
+These suit feature scenic work over the Yunnan terraced fields, the Guilin karst landscape, the Yellow Mountains, or the coastline around Xiamen.
+Compact platforms like the DJI Inspire 3 and Mavic 3 Cine, both designed and built in Shenzhen, cover commercial and documentary work in tighter Shanghai and Guangzhou districts, where airspace and crowd density rule out larger rigs.
+The Shenzhen DJI campus itself feeds a pool of factory-trained operators unmatched anywhere in the world.

-The picture on the ground is more specific.
-FPV operators handle the high-speed reveal and through-window passes that have shaped recent Chinese action features and luxury automotive campaigns shot through Shanghai agencies.
-Indoor drones operate inside studio stages at Hengdian, Qingdao Wanda, Shanghai Songjiang, and the Wuxi National Digital Film Industrial Park.
-Every operator we recommend carries CAAC-mandated third-party liability insurance, has prior credits at the genre and tempo of the production, and works fluently with Chinese fixers handling public security, port authority, and provincial NRTA liaison who must sign off on each flight window.
+On the ground, the picture gets more specific.
+FPV operators handle the high-speed reveal and through-window passes that shape recent Chinese action features and luxury automotive campaigns shot through Shanghai agencies.
+Indoor drones fly inside studio stages at Hengdian, Qingdao Wanda, Shanghai Songjiang, and the Wuxi National Digital Film Industrial Park.
+Each operator we recommend carries CAAC-mandated third-party liability insurance and brings prior credits at the genre and tempo of the production.
+They also work smoothly with Chinese fixers who handle public security, port authority, and provincial NRTA liaison and sign off on each flight window.

 ACT 03